 The average U.S. high school class has 30 students, according to research from the National Council on Teacher Quality, and while each student learns in their own way, practice and specific feedback are repeatedly shown to be effective in modern classrooms.
-With interactive tools such as practice sets, students can receive one-to-one feedback and support without ever leaving an assignment.
-This saves educators time and provides insight into students’ learning processes and patterns.
+With interactive tools like practice sets, students can receive one-to-one feedback and support without ever leaving an assignment.
+This saves the educators time, while also providing insight into students’ learning processes and patterns.

 For educators, adaptive learning technologies help boost instruction, reduce administrative burdens and deliver actionable insights into students’ progress.
-More time for planning and catch-up work can also help alleviate teachers’ stress, according to an EdWeek Research Center survey.
+More time for planning and catch-up work would help alleviate teachers’ stress, according to an EdWeek Research Center survey.

-For students, adaptive learning tech can deepen comprehension of instructional concepts and help them achieve their personal potential by providing real-time feedback and support through hints and video prompts.
-Through interactive lessons and assignments, real-time feedback and just-in-time support, students can advance through lessons in ways that increase the likelihood of success.
+For students, adaptive learning tech can deepen comprehension of instructional concepts and help them achieve their personal potential.
+Through interactive lessons and assignments, real-time feedback and just-in-time support, students can advance through lessons in ways that help increase the likelihood of success.

 LEARN MORE: Discover how Google for Education supports students and teachers with CDW•G.